A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Model

 Due to the acceleration of the ejecta from the PWN, $v_{\rm ej}$ is not constant and can not be used as a free parameter, since it is coupled to both $E_{\rm SN}$ and $L_{\rm SD}$.
 Velocity information from spectroscopy can be used to weight the results, although the velocity measured from absorption widths is not the same as the photospheric velocity which is not the same as the ejecta velocity \citep{Arnett1982}, so we caution against this unless the velocities are well calibrated \citep[e.g.][]{Dessart2016}.

 Our model differs from others \citep[e.g.][]{Nicholl2017} in the choice of input parameters used to determine the magnetar luminosity.
 Previous models use the initial magnetar spin period $P_0$, dipole component of the pulsar magnetic field $B$, and neutron star mass $M_{\rm NS}$; while we use $L_0$ and $t_{\rm SD}$ (and $n$, which is implicitly fixed to 3 in other models).
+The interpretation of braking index can be complicated due to the number of possible spin-down mechanisms, so users wanting to test specific mechanisms can swap different magnetar implementations due to the modular nature of the model and {\sc{Redback}}.
 We note that as the magnetar luminosity for vacuum dipole spin-down can determined from only $L_0$ and $t_{\rm SD}$ (see Equation \ref{eqn:llasky}), using three parameters is unnecessary for parameter inference.
 Using these parameters also avoids assumptions such as the moment of inertia of the neutron star, which depends on the equation of state (EoS) \citep{Lattimer2005} and can vary depending on the mass and spin period of the neutron star \citep{Worley2008}.
 To recover parameters such as the magnetar spin period and magnetic field, one can use the scalings used in other models such as

 for transients consistent with $n = 3$, which assumes a neutron star with moment of inertia of $\sim$ 1.3 $\times$ 10$^{45}$ g cm$^2$ for a 1.4 $M_\odot$ neutron star, which is consistent with the APR EoS \citep{Akmal1998} or MDI EoS with density independent nuclear symmetry energy \citep{Das2003, Shetty2007}, which both give neutron star radii $\sim$ $11.5-12$ km \citep{Worley2008}.
 These scalings become more complicated for $n \neq 3$ \citep[e.g.,][]{Shapiro1983}, with other dependencies such as the ellipticity of the neutron star or bulk viscosity (depending on the spin-down processes involved), leaving it difficult to definitively recover a spin period or magnetic field with such simplified models.